FHOOEAIST/imaging/src/site/markdown/service/service_core.md

 The imaging project highly sticks to a functional-like programming style.
 For this reason most of the functionality is based on Java's `Function` or `Consumer` interface.
 Functions return new images and don´t touch the given object, while consumers apply changes directly onto the given object.

 The core implementations are highly generic so any `ImageWrapper` implementation can be used with most of them.
-For this reason many function classes require an `ImageProvider`  (which is supplied via the according `ImageFactory`) to create the result image.
+For this reason many function classes require an injected `ImageFactory` to create the result image.
 The input type can be wildcards most of the time.
 So if you want to use a `GaussFilter` which takes any input image and results in a `BufferedImage` wrapper use it like this:

 ```java
 GaussFilterFunction<?, BufferedImage> gaussFilterFunction = new GaussFilterFunction<>(BufferedImageFactory);